-Anita Leslau was diagnosed with stage three ovarian cancer when she was 72 years old.
-Now 81, she's taking on new challenges and is more active than ever!
+Anita Leslau was diagnosed with stage three ovarian cancer when she was 72 years old, she shares her story.

 "My symptoms included a swollen stomach and pains.
 I made a visit to my GP and asked him to refer me to a Gastroenterologist who sent me for a scan.
 The scan revealed that I had Stage 3 ovarian cancer.